What is a Leonberger? This St. Bernard and Newfoundland mix is a gigantic dog known for its gentle and playful disposition.

 Plan to take your dog for regular walks or hikes because they need at least an hour of exercise each day.

 Training a Leo is not tricky.
 The dogs are good at listening and following calm commands.
 They enjoy training sessions and quickly learn if you remain calm and confident.
 Avoid using a harsh tone or being overly strict.
 Doing so can make the dog stubborn and more likely to disobey you.

 Like other puppies, Leos like to chew.
 But due to their large size, they can cause more damage.
 Be sure to provide your puppy with tough chew toys.

-Before buying any dog, make sure the breeder is trustworthy and will give you health certificates guaranteeing the dog or his parents (or grandparents) were disease-free.
-You can find a perfect Leonberger from an American Kennel Club certified breeder.
+Before buying any dog, make sure the breeder is trustworthy and gives you health certificates guaranteeing that the dog or his parents (or grandparents) were disease-free.
+You can find a perfect Leonberger from an American Kennel Club-certified breeder.
 You also can adopt from a rescue like Great Dog Rescue New England, Leonberger Rescue Pals, or the Leonberger Club of America.

-Leos require regular vet checkups and are prone to several chronic health conditions including, elbow and hip dysplasia, orthopedic problems.
+Leos require regular vet checkups and are prone to several chronic health conditions, including elbow and hip dysplasia and orthopedic problems.
 They also suffer eye conditions such as cataracts, entropion, and ectropion, both conditions that cause the eyelid to curl either in or out.

-Like other large dogs, Leonbergers can experience bloat, a condition in which the dog’s stomach twists, trapping gas.
+Like other large breeds, Leonbergers can experience bloat, a condition in which the dog’s stomach twists, trapping gas.
 Bloat can be fatal.
-Warning signs include drooling, a swollen abdomen, drooling, restlessness, and attempts to vomit.
+Warning signs include drooling, a swollen abdomen drooling, restlessness, and attempts to vomit.